Aalberts surface technologies > processes > Gas Nitriding

 The desired hardness is created by the transfer of nitrides into the metal mesh.
 Different degrees of hardness can be achieved depending on the element used.

-The characteristics of the process are:
+benefits & characteristics of the nitriding process

-• Low temperature between 475°C to 550°
+• Low temperature between 475 °C to 550°

 • Flexibly applied – process duration modified according to the specification of the required final component properties.